tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 ## Multi-level Cache

-* Modern processors tend to have on chip cache integrated into the silicon chip design, because there are so many transistors available in modern CPUs.
+* Modern processors tend to have on chip cache (on-chip cache) integrated into the silicon chip design, because there are so many transistors available in modern CPUs.
     * It is not difficult to integrate a section of the CPU circuitry to contain an additional cache.
 * Lets assume build in cache has 1 cycle